MDashK/sonic-1-sms-remake-ps4/README.md

 - Polishing the physics of zones

-- Correction in the Shaders of Labyrinth Zone

 - Option to enable/disable Air Jump

 - Change(Circle) button is used as a back function in the options